socomsystems/documentation/admin_manual/configuration_server/external_sites.rst

    *Click to enlarge*

-The links appear in the Nextcloud menu on the top or in the settings menu, after reloading the page.
+The links appear in the cyfrSpaces menu on the top or in the settings menu, after reloading the page.

 .. figure:: ../images/external-sites-3.png